 I know few founders paying themselves less than a market wage.
 The idea of going into debt to get yourself over the starting line is thankfully in the rearview mirror.
 Secondaries are making the game less black and white — you don’t have to build the next Facebook, you just have to look like you might for long enough and your financial future is secure.

 On the learning side there’s never been more content from the world’s sharpest company builders available online.
 You can get niche interviews with domain experts on specific strategies for just about anything.
 Shared experience and learning is no longer limited to Silicon Valley meetups, mentors and intros.
 It’s freely available online.
 Twitter is an absolutely goldmine of useful info while simultaneously remaining a total cesspool.

-Then when it comes to building.
-Holy shit are things easy now.
+Then when it comes to building: Holy shit are things easy now.
 The cloud vendors allow you to spin up global infrastructure in a few weeks.
-There is a SaaS tool for everything, remote hiring partners, banking & accounting products, DevOps automation — it’s all out there — admittedly it can become pretty expensive as you grow but if you think you might need it then it probably exists.
+There is a SaaS tool for everything, remote hiring partners, banking and accounting products, DevOps automation — it’s all out there — admittedly it can become pretty expensive as you grow but if you think you might need it then it probably exists.

 You can literally start a business for less than the cost of a sandwich and do it all from your bedroom.
 There’s more complexity for sure but many of these tools help you abstract that complexity away.